 Cook the chicken:

-- In a deep pot, large enough to hold you chicken pieces, heat oil and saute onions until translucent.
+- In a deep pot large enough to hold your chicken pieces, heat oil on medium-high heat and saute onions until translucent.

-- Add chicken pieces, cook on both sides until little browned.
+- Add chicken pieces, skin side down first.
+Cook on both sides until a little browned.

 - Cook chicken in batches if necessary.